Gargtanisha11/live-chat-app/README.md

    on click  open chat room  with that user ✅
   )
 - implement websocket at backend (
-    send message
+    send message ✅
-    delete message
-    delete chat

-- in any event  trigger by the user-> implememnt the function to cancel the action if user again trigger the event in 10sec again
-- and write the logic to number of api call of an api )
+- and write the logic to number of api call of an api✅ )

-# 30 august
+# 3sept - 10 sept
+(
+  - page should not reload again ✅
+  - when message send update last message and if chat is new then add chat to the chatlist slice
-- change the user details,update password
+  - functionality  for update the functionality and update the password
+  - group the chat message according to there date
+  - delete message ❌
-- delete the chat
+  - delete chat ❌
+)

 # error solution
 1. getting error while getto=ing the userdetails beacause not passed the withcredential  parameter in third argument
-1. getting error while logged out because i pass withcredential in place of body err -  const response = await axios.post(USER_LOGOUT,{withCredentials:true});
+2. getting error while logged out because i pass withcredential in place of body err -  const response = await axios.post(USER_LOGOUT,{withCredentials:true});
     correct -const response = await axios.post(USER_LOGOUT,{},{withCredentials:true});
+3. when message send chat list also render again